 Sometimes programmers hesitate to make their software open source because they think that revelation of the source code would allow attackers to ‘hack it’.

-Certainly there are specific cases where this is true, but not as a general rule.
+Certainly there are specific cases where this is true, for example when a software was designed with “security through obscurity”, but not as a general rule.

 OpenSSL is a case in point: It is open source, but nevertheless it powers HTTPS all over the internet.
 “But,” you say, “it is only secure because its code is kinda obscure.”
 Well, no: Cryptographically secure algorithms exhibit very astonishing properties.
 For example, the One-time pad encryption technique is extremely simple and exhibits “Perfect secrecy” which is defined by Wikipedia as follows: